z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 Making software in this day and age seems like a trivial task.
 There are cloud providers - Amazon Web Services (AWS), Google Cloud Platform (GCP), Azure - open-source languages, tools and frameworks, and many sources like blogs/podcasts/youtube channels where experienced engineers share their success and failure.
-Thus theoretically it should not be hard to learn a tool, write *some code* and solve a problem that exists in the world.
+Thus, theoretically it should not be hard to learn a tool, write *some code* and solve a problem that exists in the world.

 I personally agree and disagree with this statement.
 On one hand I share the view that willingness to learn seems to be the main divider between those who want to craft something, and those who don't.